slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 ### On equality

 <!--
+> *"O comunismo penetrou até mesmo nos circulos cristãos disfarçado de solidariedade. É nosso dever pastoral expô-lo."  -- Robert Francis Prevost (Papa Leão XIV em 2010)

+-- x\@econbreau] * Socialism is the theory that if you abolish profit, bread will somehow bake itself out of moral superiority.

-- Um socialista honesto não entende de Economia.
++ Um socialista honesto não entende de Economia.
 Um socialista que entende de economia não é honesto.
 Um homem honesto que entende de Economia não é socialista.
-- When people support Socialism, they always think they’ll be the ones to receive and never realize that they’re the ones that give.
++ When people support Socialism, they always think they’ll be the ones to receive and never realize that they’re the ones that give.
-> *"O comunismo penetrou até mesmo nos circulos cristãos disfarçado de solidariedade. É nosso dever pastoral expô-lo."  -- Robert Francis Prevost (Papa Leão XIV em 2010)
 -->

 > *"Far-right are nostalgic for a world that never was.
 Far-left are hopeful for a world that can never be."